ARM-software/EndpointAI/Kernels/Research/Arm-2D/README.md

 The Arm-2D library provides **Low-Level 2D Image Processing Services** that are mainly used in **Display system**.
 The supported features include but not limited to:

 - **Alpha-Blending** / **Alpha-Masking**
-  - With or without Colour-Masking
+  - With or without Colour-Keying
   - Colour-filling with an Alpha-Mask
     - Drawing icons/texts with anti-alias in a specified colour
     - An optional ***Opacity*** can be attached
 - **Image Copy / Texture Paving**
-  - With or without Colour-Masking (a.k.a colour keying)
+  - With or without Colour-Keying (a.k.a colour masking)
   - Four mirroring mode: None, X-mirroring, Y-mirroring and XY-mirroring
+  - Support **alpha masks** on both source side and/or target side
 - **Colour format support**
   - **8-bit Grayscale**, **RGB565** and **RGB888**
   - Generic **8BIT colour**, **RGB16** and **RGB32**